DaddyJCub/home-hub/PRD.md

   - MagnifyingGlass for search
   - Clock for time indicators
   - Pencil for editing
+  - Gear for settings
+  - Palette for theme selection
+  - SquaresFour for dashboard organization
+  - ShieldCheck for admin functions
+  - FloppyDisk for export/save
+  - X for remove/close

 - **Spacing**:
   - Container padding: p-6 (desktop) / p-4 (mobile)